List of Oz characters (post-Baum): Snif

-Snif is a character who appears in Jack Pumpkinhead of Oz.
+Snif is a character who appears in Thompson's Jack Pumpkinhead of Oz (1929).

 Snif is an -iffin which is a doggerel-spouting griffin that lost its "gr."
 He first appears where he joins up with Peter Brown and Jack Pumpkinhead.
 Snif, Peter, and Jack later meet Baron Belfaygore and help in rescuing his fiancé Shirley Sunshine from Mogodore the Mighty.
 After Mogodore is defeated, Snif regains his "gr" and becomes a griffin again.